 37. Kagawa Prefecture: Winter Fantasy, Nakatado

-One of the largest scale illuminations in the Shikoku area is here at Sanuki Mannou Park.
+One of the largest scale illuminations in the Shikoku region is here at Sanuki Mannou Park.
 Each area of the park is decorated in a total of 550,000 light bulbs that create an unforgettable experience.
 You will be mesmerized by the works of art created on the hills.

 38. Kochi Prefecture: Illuminations Festa, Kochi